realA10001986/Dash-Gauges/DIY/README.md

 #### "Analog" (DAC-controlled) vs. "Digital" gauges

+The terms "analog" and "digital" in connection with the Dash Gauges have the following meaning here:

-Voltmeters, like the ones I used, can be usually driven with minimal voltages, even if their scale is far beyond that.
-It is mostly a matter of removing the internal resistor of the gauge, and putting suitable resistors on the Control Board.
+"Analog" gauges are ones that can show arbitrary values, ie move their pointers to arbitrary positions by using variable voltages.
+Best suited are voltmeters or VU-meters, like the ones I used.
+Voltmeters can be usually driven with minimal voltages, even if their scale is far beyond that.
+It is mostly a matter of removing the meter's internal resistor, and putting suitable resistors on the Control Board.
 The DAC can provide up to 5V.
-The firmware can be extended to define custom gauge types as regards their voltage range.
+The firmware can be extended to define custom analog gauge types as regards their voltage range.

-"Digital" gauges are ones that can only be controlled by power-on and power-off for "full" and "empty" pointer positions, respectively; this is useful if the gauge needs voltages beyond what the Control Board can provide through the DAC (5V), and is driven using external power and through a relay.
+"Digital" gauges are ones that can only be controlled by power-on and power-off for "full" and "empty" pointer positions, respectively; this is useful if the gauge needs voltages beyond what the Control Board can provide through the DAC (which is, as said, 5V), and is driven using external power and through a relay.
 One might also come up with the idea to create a gauge replica using a motor to move the pointer to a fixed position on power-on, and reset it to the "Empty" position on power-loss.
 Digital gauges are supplied with 12V by the Control board.

 #### Noteworthy parts on Control Board:

-- "Light Power": Solder joints for internal or external backlight power: Connect either INT or EXT with COM.
-For 5V, close INT and COM.
+- "Light Power": Solder jumpers for internal or external backlight power: Connect either INT and COM, or EXT and COM.
+For 5V lighting, close INT and COM.
 To use external power, connect the power supply to "Ext.
 Light Power", and close EXT and COM.
 - Backlight LEDs for left and center gauge: These are soldered to the back of the Control Board so they directly stick into the gauge's enclosure.
 - R7, R8: Resistors for backlight LEDs of left and center gauge.
 The supply voltage is 5V (INT) or whatever you connect to "Ext.
 Light Power" (EXT).
-Resistor depends on LED type and desired brightness (eg 150R for yellow LEDs).
+The resistor value depends on LED type and desired brightness (eg 150R for yellow LEDs at 5V).
 - R11: Resistor for Roentgens backlight on "Roentgens Light" connector.
 If using lamps, just bridge.
 The supply voltage is 5V (INT) or whatever you connect to "Ext.
 Light Power" (EXT).

-Configuration for DAC-controlled ("analog") gauges:
+Hardware configuration for "analog" gauges:
 - Left gauge:
   - R3, R4: Populate depending on gauge and supply voltage; for H&P 631-14672: 470R, 8k2
   - Close ANA4 solder jumper